McSweeney back in runs to give South Australia hope | cricket.com.au

-Nathan McSweeney has hit his first Sheffield Shield century for South Australia since forcing his way into the Test team at the start of last summer
+Nathan McSweeney hit his first Sheffield Shield century for South Australia since forcing his way into the Test team last summer

 Nathan McSweeney has hit his first century since last summer's brief stint in the Test side, with his ton giving South Australia hope of a win against Western Australia.